Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 This consultancy falls within the framework of the CAFI PUDT project.
 The general objective is to analyze and compare the different existing methodologies on participatory mapping.

-• General project context
+General project context

-The Sustainable Land Use Program (PUDT) is supported by the Government of the Republic of Congo through its partnership with the Central African Forest Initiative (CAFI).
+The Sustainable Land Use Program (PUDT) is supported by the Government of the Republic of Congo via its partnership with the Central African Forest Initiative (CAFI).
 The general objective is to define a concerted process for rural land use planning, to support the implementation of the country's economic diversification policy (PND- 2022-2026).

-The diversification of economic rent capture sources is the country's priority (PND 2021-2026).
+The diversification of economic rent capture sources constitutes the country's priority (PND 2021-2026).
 This diversification will amplify the main direct causes of deforestation and degradation of Congolese forest resources, which are agriculture in the broad sense and shifting cultivation, unsustainable production and consumption of wood energy, unsustainable and/or illegal logging and mining, and finally urban development.
 This amplification will increase the country's climate vulnerability, which currently records, according to the NERF report, a deforested area estimated between 2016-2022 at 145,138 ha ± 22,188 ha (with a 90% confidence interval) corresponding to emissions of 81,309,120.9 tCO2 eq ± 38.7% on the one hand.

 On the other hand, increased vulnerability resulting from a degraded area between 2016-2022 estimated at 246,791 ha ± 81,064 ha (with a 90% confidence interval) corresponding to emissions of 25,779,438 ± 84.8% t CO2 eq.